 How to buy a Dive Computer

-During this article we are assuming you are relatively new at purchasing a dive computer and a recreational scuba diver.
-If you are plan a life as a tech diver with mixed gases or rebreathers it is always good to talk to the instructors that specialize in that field.
+During this article, we are assuming you are relatively new at purchasing a dive computer and a recreational scuba diver.
+If you are planning a life as a tech diver with mixed gases or rebreathers it is always good to talk to the instructors who specialize in that field.

 What will be using your dive computer for?

-The first is a “dive computer only” version.
-These versions are often bulky and their sole use is a “dive computer.
-They tend to be bulkier but have bigger screens and easier to read.
-The down side is they can only be used for scuba diving and that limits their use.
+The first is a “dive computer only” version, with no additional watch or smart features.
+These versions are often bulky and their sole use is to be a dive computer.
+They do tend to be bulkier but have bigger screens and easier to read.
+The downside is they can only be used for scuba diving and that limits their use.

-Dive computer also now come in watch versions which can be worn on a daily basis.
-Because of their waterproof feature they can also be worn during any activity where they are likely to get wet such as swimming, snow skiing, surfing and the like.
+Dive computers also now come in watch versions like the Sunnto D4i and smartwatch versions now available from both Garmin and Suunto, like the Garmin Descent range and Suunto Ocean, which can be worn daily.
+Because of their waterproof feature, they can also be worn during any activity where they are likely to get wet such as swimming, snow skiing, surfing and the like.
 These styles tend to give you a lot better value for money.

 Entry Level Dive Computers?

-Most dive computer manufactures have a beginners or entry level dive computers.
+Most dive computer manufacturers have beginner or entry-level dive computers.
 These are often simple to use and have limited features.
 Often these features are more than enough for a recreational scuba diver.

-They still run the same software as the more sophisticated computer and are no less safe to use.
-Probably the most famous of these is the Suunto Zoop and these are a great beginner computer and are often used as rental computers and divers from PADI Open Water level all the way to instructor level.
+They still run the same software as the more sophisticated computers and are no less safe to use.
+Probably the most famous of these is the Suunto Zoop and these are a great beginner computer and are often used as rental computers and divers from PADI Open Water Course level to instructor level.

 What is an Algorithm

-Your dive computer algorithm is the mathematical formula a dive computer uses that factors in real-time measurements of depth, gas mix, time at depth.
-These are used to calculate how long you can stay underwater ion the hope that you won’t get decompression sickness.
+Your dive computer algorithm is the mathematical formula a dive computer uses that factors in real-time measurements of depth, gas mix, and time at depth.
+These are used to calculate how long you can stay underwater in the hope that you won’t get decompression sickness.

 The most common algorithm is the RGBM which stands for Reduced Gradient Bubble Model and is used in the most popular dive computers of Suunto, Mares and Cressi.

-Technical divers sometimes have their preference to and algorithm supporting dive computer and that will change depending on the type of technical diving you do.
-Some dive computers for allow you to switch between different algorithms such as the Shearwater Teric.
+Technical divers sometimes have their preference for an algorithm that will change depending on the type of technical diving you do.
+Some dive computers allow you to switch between different algorithms and personal gradient factors such as the Shearwater Teric.

 What are the different dive modes?